Top 9 Must-Have Facility Manager Skills for 2025

 AI and automation

-AI and automation are changing the way facilities are managed.
-From predictive maintenance powered by AI algorithms to automated systems that control lighting, heating, and cooling, these technologies are streamlining operations and improving efficiency.
 AI-powered systems can analyze large amounts of data to predict equipment failures, optimize energy use, and even personalize the occupant experience.
-Automation, meanwhile, reduces manual labor and helps facility managers focus on strategic decision-making.
-As these technologies continue to evolve, they will play an increasingly important role in improving the overall efficiency and effectiveness of facility management.
+Automation reduces manual labor and helps facility managers focus on strategic decisions.
+As these technologies evolve, they will play an even bigger role in facility management.

 What makes a good facility manager?